Lipscomb’s “Gift to Nashville”

 Photos by Gracey Parnell and Addie Daubenmier

-Gracey Parnell serves as editor for Herd Media.
-Gracey is a junior majoring in Journalism with a focus in music and live entertainment.
-Her other interests include photography, art, reading, and travel.
+Gracey Parnell serves as staff photographer and writer for Herd Media.
+Gracey is a senior majoring in Journalism with a focus in music and live entertainment.
+Her other interests include art, reading, and travel.
 She is always at a concert, whether that be working a show or attending as a fan.
 Gracey has written for and managed a few small-scale online music publications, the most notable being Welcome Home Magazine.
-Originally from Arkansas, Gracey now lives in Nashville for school with hopes to officially move here full-time after she graduates.
+Originally from Arkansas, Gracey now lives in Nashville for school.

 Radio story by Brandon Bigsby and Danny Kotula